eksimurat/go-container/README.md

 # Some Terminology

-Check out this nice resource to have a good idea on process namespaces: https://en.wikipedia.org/wiki/Linux_namespaces
+Check out this nice resource to have a good idea on namespaces: https://en.wikipedia.org/wiki/Linux_namespaces